Antique look Rugby Ball

 Mini - 18 cm

-New Zealand's first rugby game took place at Nelson Botanical Reserve, on 14 May 1870, when the Nelson Football Club beat Nelson College, two goals to nil.
+2020 is the 150th anniversary of New Zealand's first rugby game.
+The game took place at Nelson Botanical Reserve, on 14 May 1870.
+Nelson Football Club beat Nelson College, two goals to nil.

 The game was described as "all shove, pull, rush and roll about in a confused mass until 'down' is cried" (The Colonist, 17 May 1870).

 Rugby was quite different from the game we know today.